terwanerik/ScrollTrigger/README.md

 The position of the first 3 options is strict, the `addHeight` and `once` options are not.
 E.g. `150 animateIn animateOut once` is valid, as is `150 animateIn animateOut addHeight`.

 ## What about CSS? ##
-You can find examples on how to use the css classes to animate in the [gh-pages branch](https://github.com/terwanerik/ScrollTrigger/tree/gh-pages).
+You can find examples on how to use the css classes to animate in the `demo` folder.
 Checkout `index.html` and `style.css` for some basic animations.

 ## Custom animations ##
 If you want to add custom animations based on the scroll position, it would be a waste to start another loop / jack the onscroll function.
 That's why you can attach callbacks to the ScrollTrigger's loop.
 This is really simple: